Interior Design

 Upon completion of this course, the student will be able to:

-- demonstrate application of industry knowledge and theoretical concepts in the field of interior design related to a transfer degree level career as written in the minimum three (3) learning objectives created by the student and his/her employer or work site supervisor at the start of the course
+- demonstrate application of industry knowledge and theoretical concepts in the field of interior design related to a transfer degree level career as written in the minimum three (3) learning objectives created by the student and their employer or work site supervisor at the start of the course.

 IDES 499 Experimental Offering in Interior Design